mslavov/shelly-forge/README.md

 ## TODO

--   [ ] Add unit tests
+-   [ ] Add support for unit tests
 -   [ ] Add Shelly device emulators
--   [ ] Add device abstraction, i.e. decouple the script logic from the device
+-   [ ] Improve the logs function to show only the logs and not the whole event object

 ## Contributing